vicenteherrera/kubernetes_tutorial/docs/05_cluster_skaffold.md

 Then open the http URL using "EXTERNAL-IP" address to see the shop's web page: http://13.73.227.79

+If it shows `<pending>`, you have to wait till the external IP has been provisioned.
+Sometimes it can take more than 5 minutes for it to be available.

 ![Hipster Shop's web page](../docs/img/shop.png)

 ### Developing and Skaffold